IannLiu/NetGen-Py/readme.md

 ### Running NetGen codes
 We will release `NetGen-Py` as a python package in the future.
-Now, these codes are developed for the coupling of machine learning and other method for kinetic model generation.
+Now, these codes are developed for the coupling of machine learning and other methods for kinetic model generation.
 Try our demo `n-C5H12_pyrolysis/crns_test.ipynb` on jupyter notebook.